Maddila Gurumoorthy

 Maddila Gurumoorthy (born 22 June 1985) is an Indian politician from YSR Congress Party.
 He was elected as MP in 2021 by-polls from Tirupati Andhra Pradesh, India.
 The bye-election, held on 17 April following the death of sitting MP YSRCP's Balli Durga Prasad Rao in September 2020.

 Electoral performance

 He won the 2021 By Poll on Former Union Minister Panabaka Lakhmi of TDP being a YSR Congress Party candidate.
 He won the election with a thumping majority of 2,71,592 votes against his closest rival Panabaka Lakshmi of Telugu Desam Party.
+He retained the seat in 2024 elections with a reduced margin of 14569 votes.

 First term 2021–2024

 He began his first term as a Member of Parliament on 2 May 2021.
 His individual attendance at the Parliament is 91%.